 Along with documentation concerning the case, class action attorneys can also request a list of the company’s customers who may have been affected by the allegations presented in the class action.
 Maybe these people purchased an affected product or signed up for a specific service that was taking money from customers.
 Either way, companies usually have a record of these things.
 Back at the hardware store, the company would have a record of anyone who swiped their credit or debit cards during the weeks or months the system was vulnerable.

 So, the class action attorneys have a list of affected people.
 What’s next?
 Well, I’m glad you asked, because the next thing the attorneys would have to do would be to send out the…

 A class action notice simply lets people know that their rights may be affected by a class action that was recently filed or settled.
 If the case was recently filed, the attorneys just want people to be aware of the litigation going forward and, if the case has already settled, the notice will usually instruct people on how to claim part of the settlement.
 From there, it is essentially a golden ticket for anyone who was affected by the class action to claim their prize.

-Check out the notice for the Gogo In-flight Internet settlement here.
+Check out the notice for the Old Navy misleading sale price settlement here.
 These notices typically follow the same format and give the same relevant information.
 At the top, the notice tells you what court the case was filed in, what company settled and what the case was about.
-In this case, Gogo settled a class action filed in the Eastern District on New York over its in-flight Internet.
+In this case, Old Navy settled a class action filed in California Superior Court over its allegedly misleading sale prices.
 From there, it gives you a glimpse of your legal rights and options as a class member, as well as some important deadlines, in a handy little table.

 After that, it gives you some basic information about the notice and the lawsuit, including: